 - Drizzle the popped kernels with the melted cannabutter and ranch dressing, tossing the popcorn evenly to coat.
 Serve warm.

-CBD BrowniesNothing beats stress like a plate of warm brownies, especially when they’re made with homeostasis-promoting CBD oil.
+Hemp BrowniesNothing beats stress like a plate of warm brownies, especially when they’re made with homeostasis-promoting Hemp oil.

 - ½ lb. ground almonds